marcostoll/FF-Forms/readme.md

 bool constraint restricting its accepted values to generic boolean post expression ('1', 'on', 'yes', and 'true' meaning true / '0', 'off', 'no', 'false', and '' meaning false).

-**Beware**: If you add multiple constraints to a single field, any given data will checked against this constraints in the given order.
-As soon as the first constraint detects a violation, the field validation is stopped.
+**Beware**: If you add multiple constraints to a single field, any given data will be checked against this constraints in the given order.
+As soon as the first constraint detects a violation, the field validation stops.
 Therefore in most cases a required constraint should be added first if needed followed by any other constraint.

 ### The User Registration Form